Self-assessment tips: how do I complete a tax return?

 If you are self-employed, freelance or have multiple sources of income, then you will most likely have to submit an annual self-assessment tax return with HMRC.

-However, with a bit of a preparation you make the process quicker, easier and less of a chore.
+Self-assessment can be daunting if you’re completing it for the first time, however, with a bit of preparation, you can make the process quicker, easier, and less of a chore.

 Self-assessment is the process by which you tell HMRC how much money you've earned that year, and certain other details about your financial situation, so that HMRC can work out how much tax and/or National Insurance (NI) you need to pay.